duo-rs/duo/README.md

 ## What is duo?

-Duo is a simple toolkit to provide observability to rust applications with logging and tracing.
+Duo is an easy-to-use observability solution that provides both logging and tracing capabilities for Rust applications.
+While traditional observability solutions are powerful (such as [ELK](https://elastic.co), [jaegertracing](https://jaegertracing.io), etc), it is also complex to deploy and maintain.
+Duo aimed to provide a less-powerful but complete set of observability features, with extremely simple deployment and maintenance.

 This project was inspired by [tracing](https://github.com/tokio-rs/tracing) and [console](https://github.com/tokio-rs/console), which mainly consist of multiple components:

 - **duo-api** - a wire protocol for logging and tracing data.
 The wire format is defined using gRPC and protocol buffers.
 - **duo-subscriber** - instrumentation for collecting logging and tracing data from a process and exposing it over the wire format. `duo-subscriber` crate in this repository contains an implementation of the instrumentation-side API as a [tracing-subscriber](https://crates.io/crates/tracing-subscriber) [Layer](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/trait.Layer.html), for projects using Tokio and tracing.